This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you should know

-A coronary artery bypass graft (CABG) is open heart surgery to open blocked arteries in your heart.
-An artery is a blood vessel that carries oxygen to your body.
-Parts of your heart may not get enough blood if an artery is blocked.
-You may have a heart attack if one or more of these arteries is blocked.
-CABG surgery can improve blood flow to your heart by bypassing (sending blood around) the blocked part of an artery.
-This restores blood flow to your heart and the rest of your body.
+A coronary artery bypass graft (CABG) is open heart surgery to clear blocked arteries in your heart.
+CABG surgery improves blood flow to your heart by bypassing (sending blood around) the blocked part of an artery.
+This restores blood flow to your heart and helps prevent a heart attack.

-- Your incisions may get infected.
+- You may develop an infection.
 You may bleed more than expected and need a blood transfusion.
-You may have fast heartbeats that are not regular in rhythm.
+You may have fast, irregular heartbeats.
 Your heart may not get enough oxygen and have trouble pumping blood through your body after surgery.
-There is a chance that your signs and symptoms may come back.
+Your signs and symptoms may come back.
 You may need another CABG.

 - You may get a blood clot in your leg or arm.
-This can cause pain and swelling and stop blood from flowing to your body.
-The blood clot can break loose and travel to your lungs.
-A blood clot in your lungs can cause chest pain and trouble breathing.
+This may become life-threatening.
 You may have fluid buildup around your heart.
 This fluid puts pressure on the heart and prevents it from working properly.
 You may also have fluid buildup around your lungs.
 This may make it hard for you to breathe after surgery.
 These problems can be life-threatening.

 Before your surgery: